Multus

 Apply the configuration:

-mkectl apply -f <mke-configuration-file>
+mkectl apply -f mke4.yaml

 kubectl get daemonset,pods -n kube-system -l app=multus